thomasren681/Pirates-MSCV-capstone/README.md

 ## Evaluation

-Then, we can run our code by typing `python evaluate.py --vid_source_root ./videos-pirates/vid_09-23 --dist_thresh 120`.
+Then, we can run our code with the command `python evaluate.py --vid_source_root ./videos-pirates/vid_09-23 --dist_thresh 120`.
 By default, the prediction results will be saved to `result_pred.csv`.

 You can also save intermediate detection results for multiple runs by adding the `--det_result_root` argument.